rearalf/my-movies-app/README.md

 # My moview app

 My Movie App is a movie app, where you can see important information about the most popular movies and search for your most favorite.
-All information is obtained through the API of [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction). `This project is tested only in Android`.
+All information is obtained through the API of [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction). **This project is tested only in Android.**

 ## Technologies

 - [React native](https://reactnative.dev/)
 - [LottieFiles](https://lottiefiles.com/)
 - [TypeScript](https://www.typescriptlang.org/)

+## Environment Variables

+`.env`

+- API_AUTH
+- API_URL
+- API_SING

 ## Running the project